 New Parent Leave

 At Human Made (“We”) we understand that families need flexibility (even before any children arrive).
-We want to support you with that flexibility and we’ve pulled together our parental policies (maternity, paternity, adoption and shared parental leave) so that you can easily navigate your way around them.
+We want to support you with that flexibility and we’ve pulled together our parental policies (maternity, paternity, adoption, and shared parental leave) so that you can easily navigate your way around them.

-It’s worth flagging that the policies below (including any Human Made extras outlined within them!) aren’t contractual unless we’ve specifically said so.
+• The policies below (including any Human Made extras outlined within them) aren’t contractual unless we’ve specifically said so;

 Human Made Enhanced New Parent Leave